Charles W. Colson Papers

 Boxes: 1-13, 144

 Geographic coverage: United States.
-Clippings in box 144 include reports on trips to England, Ireland, Canada
+Clippings in box 144 include reports on trips to England, Ireland, and Canada

 Type of documents: Correspondence, memos, reports, newspaper clippings, speeches, call sheets, legal papers

-Subjects: Colson's career as a politician and government official, his service in the Nixon Administration, his part in Watergate, his conversion to the Christian faith, his prison sentence, the founding of Prison Fellowship and its early development.
+Subjects: Colson's career as a politician and government official, his service in the Nixon Administration, his part in the Watergate scandal, his conversion to the Christian faith, his prison sentence, and the founding of Prison Fellowship and its early development.

-Notes: This group of files are mainly concerned with Colson's work as Special Counsel to the president from 1969-1973 and the development, fruits and analysis of the Watergate scandal, although there are also several folders that contain material about his development of his Christian ministry, such as his early association with Fellowship House and the early development of Prison Fellowship.
+Notes: This group of files is mainly concerned with Colson's work as Special Counsel to the president from 1969-1973, and the development, fruits, and analysis of the Watergate scandal, although there are also several folders that contain material about his development of his Christian ministry, such as his early association with Fellowship House and the early development of Prison Fellowship.
 There are also a very few items about his pre-White House legal career.

 The few materials on Colson's pre-1969 life consist of some biographical sheets and similar data (folders 5-6, 11-2), speeches, usually on some political occasion (folders 11-8 to 14), and letters, notes and other materials relating to his political interests (folders 5-15, 6-9 to 22, 9-2 to 9).
 (Other series in the collection also include information on Colson's early life.
 For example, folder 79-1 and 79-2 contain letters written to the court officer put together a sentencing report on Colson for the judge in 1973.
 These letters from family, friends, and work colleagues provide various details on Colson's career, as well as describing his personality and character.)
 Most of these last category are concerned with his involvement as a campaign worker and advisor for Richard Nixon in the 1968 presidential campaign.
 His work as special counsel was largely concerned with maintaining a liaison with various organized groups outside of the government, administrative responsibility (after 1971) for management of the White House communication agencies, giving advice to the president on the political aspects of major issues, and serving in various situations as a troubleshooter on behalf of the president.